-Well this is my tried and tested and super fast approach that will help you …
+My tried and tested and super fast approach to organising paperwork that will help you to do the following:

 - Tackle the critical paperwork (e.g. the nasty stuff you’ve been avoiding!)

-- Store all important documents securely so they can be found without major panic and are protected from disasters of all sorts
+- Store all important documents securely so they can be found without major panic and are protected from disasters.

-- Keep on top of mail going forward
+- Keep on top of all remaining incoming paperwork from now on.

 The key difference about this approach to organising your paperwork is that it is not about filing every last bit of paper in perfect order!